-- excellent interpersonal and communication skills and the ability to communicate with a range of people, using a variety of communication methods;
+- excellent interpersonal and communication skills, and the ability to communicate with a range of people using a variety of communication methods

-- a passion for working with people and providing person-centred care;
+- a passion for working with people and providing person-centred care

 - treating people with dignity.

-Most jobs require at least two years management experience in a relevant field and it is a requirement of the Care Quality Commission (CQC) that every registered care provision has a registered manager, as many of the services carried out in residential care settings fall under the band of regulated activities within the Care Act (2014).
+Every registered care provider must have a registered manager, as many of the services carried out in residential care settings fall under the band of regulated activities within the Care Act (2014).

 The most common employers of care managers are:

-- private residential care homes;
+- private residential care homes and nursing homes

-- NHS trusts;
+- NHS trusts

-- local authorities;
+- local authorities